paukul/zool/Readme.md

   this task creates the keys directory, fetches the keys and naively creates a simple version of a muggle.conf.
 That will experience some overhaul for sure because it is only capable to create server directives for every server and isn't smart enough to group keys.
 * apply<br>
   reads the muggle.conf and distributes the keys to the servers specified in the configuration file. <br>
-  *This command isn't implemented in the client yet but in the libraries -- will come soon!*

 The muggle.conf
 ---------------